UK Human Resources

 Or, for a quick visual overview, check out our Benefits Eligibility Grid.
 More details below.

-Regular full-time employees (for benefits purposes, .75 full-time equivalency and above) are eligible for the University health credit toward the cost of health plan coverage, receive 403(b) retirement savings plan matching contributions, life insurance coverage in an amount equal to 1x annual salary and long-term disability insurance (LTD) after one year of service.
+Regular full-time employees (for benefits purposes, .75 full-time equivalency and above) are eligible for the University health credit toward the cost of health plan coverage, receive 403(b) retirement savings plan matching contributions, life insurance coverage in an amount equal to 1x annual salary, Accidental Death & Dismemberment (AD&D) coverage in an amount equal to 1x annual salary, and long-term disability insurance (LTD) after one year of service.
 Regular full-time employees may also take advantage of a wide array of other great benefits, including dental insurance, vision insurance, supplemental life insurance and much more.
 Learn more about regular full-time eligibility. »

 Regular and temporary part-time employees (with an assignment of .20 FTE or greater) may also participate in employee medical plans, but do not receive an employer credit toward the cost of health insurance coverage.
 Part-time employees may also take advantage of many other insurance offerings.